Shicheng-Guo/HowtoBook/LungBrainMetastasis/readme.md

-Genetic mutations associated with lung cancer metastasis to the brain.
+Whole-exome sequencing identifies somatic mutations associated with mortality and lung cancer metastasis to the brain